4ceed/4ceedframework/docs/mongodb_backup.md

 ```
 ## MongoDB Bacup Script

-Here is a handy backup script created by Gianni Pezzarosi and Phuong Nguyen to backup the MongDB datavase, compress it, and then email the status of it to someone.
+Here is a handy backup script created by Gianni Pezzarosi and Phuong Nguyen to backup the MongDB database, compress it, and then email the status of it to someone.

 ```
 #!/bin/bash